to place it on page-->

 You must rip out the rows that you knit in the wrong direction.
 Place the ripped stitches back on your needle and continue.

-This is a common mistake among beginners and more advanced knitters as well.
-The overall effect doesn't look pleasing when some stitches are more significant than others.
+This is one of those common beginning knitting errors that can only be fixed with practice.
+The overall effect is not pleasing when some stitches are more prominent than others.
 This happens because we haven't mastered tension.

-Some knitters will hid this problem by using varigated or speciality yarns that make it difficult to see individual stitches.
+Some knitters will hide this problem by using variegated or specialty yarns that make it difficult to see individual stitches.
 That doesn't solve the problem, though.

 This takes practice, but I recommend reading my article about tension and how to fix this mistake.